ABOUT

 jared@jaredragland.com

-Current location: Logan, Utah
+Current location: OXFORD, MS

-︎ ︎ ︎
+︎ ︎

-Jared is the photo editor of National Geographic Books’ The President’s Photographer: Fifty Years Inside the Oval Office, and he has worked on assignment for NGOs in the Balkans, the former Soviet Bloc, East Africa, and Haiti.
-In 2015, Jared was named one of TIME magazine’s “Instagram Photographers to Follow in All 50 States.”
-He is a 2020 Magnum Foundation grantee, 2020-21 Do Good Fund Artist-in-Residence, 2021 Photolucida Critical Mass Top 50 artist, 2022 Aftermath Project Finalist, and 2022 Utah State University Caine College of the Arts Faculty Researcher of the Year.
+Jared is the photo editor of National Geographic Books’ “The President’s Photographer: Fifty Years Inside the Oval Office,” and he has worked on assignment for NGOs in the Balkans, the former Soviet Bloc, East Africa, and Haiti.
+He has served as Distinguished Visiting Professor at the University of South Florida’s Judy Genshaft Honors College and held faculty positions at Utah State University, the University of Alabama at Birmingham, and the Corcoran College of Art + Design.

-Jared’s work has been exhibited internationally, with recent shows at The Montgomery Museum of Fine Arts (Montgomery, Ala.), The Do Good Fund (Columbus, Ga.), The Front (New Orleans, La.), Candela Books + Gallery (Richmond, Va.), Birmingham Museum of Art SHIFT space (Birmingham, Ala.), The National Geographic Society (Washington, D.C.), and the Royal Geographic Society (London, UK).
-He has produced three artist books under his collaborative publishing platform, One Day Projects, which can be found in collections including the Archive of Documentary Arts at Duke University, the Beinecke Rare Book & Manuscript Library at Yale University, Birmingham Museum of Art, Contemporary Art Center New Orleans, and the Phoenix Art Museum.
-Jared’s photographs have been featured by The New Yorker, New York Times, The Washington Post, Vanity Fair Italia, and The Oxford American, and his visual ethnographic research has been published in more than a dozen social science textbooks and high-impact journals, including the first photographs to ever be published in the flagship social sciences journal, Criminology.
-His first film, Some Million Miles, (co-directed with Adam Forrester) received the Reel South Short Award at the 2019 Sidewalk Film Festival and was distributed by PBS.
+Jared’s work has been exhibited around the world in more than 100 solo and group exhibitions, including recent shows at The Montgomery Museum of Fine Arts (Montgomery, Ala.), Kimball Art Center (Park City, Utah), University of Mississippi’s Center for the Study of Southern Culture (Oxford, Miss.), Texas Tech University (Lubbock, Texas), The Do Good Fund (Columbus, Ga.), Center for Photography at Woodstock (Kingston, N.Y.), Filter Photo (Chicago, Ill.), Candela (Richmond, Va.), Birmingham Museum of Art SHIFT space (Birmingham, Ala.), The National Geographic Society (Washington, D.C.), and the Royal Geographic Society (London, UK).
+His photographs have been featured by The New Yorker, New York Times, The Washington Post, Vanity Fair Italia, and The Oxford American, and his visual ethnographic research has been published in more than two dozen social science textbooks and high-impact journals, including the first photographs to ever be published in the flagship social sciences journal, Criminology.
+In 2015, Jared was named one of TIME Magazine’s “Instagram Photographers to Follow in All 50 States.”
+He is a 2020 Magnum Foundation grantee, 2020-21 Do Good Fund Artist-in-Residence, 2021 Photolucida Critical Mass Top 50 artist, 2022 Aftermath Project Finalist, 2025 Brooklyn Darkroom Artist-in-Residence and 2025 Center for Photographic Art Mid-Career grantee.
+His first film, “Some Million Miles,” (co-directed with Adam Forrester) has screened in festivals around the world and was distributed nationally by PBS.
+A forthcoming monograph co-authored with Sara J. Winston will be published by Oregon State University’s Composit Press in 2026.

 Jared is available for lectures, visiting artist programs, and editorial assignments.